Canon 5D Mark IV vs T7i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark IV and Canon EOS Rebel T7i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 6D Mark II||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y|

 It is notable that the 5D Mark IV has a headphone jack, which is not present on the T7i This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Canon T7i – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.